 To help GPs diagnose pancreatic cancer earlier, a group of specialists in Australia have developed a decision support tool to assist investigations of those with increased risk of pancreatic cancer.
 The decision support tool helps to identify diagnostic pathways based on combinations of symptoms and risk factors.

-Screening information for high risk patients
+Screening information for high-risk patients

-You may consider a referral to the Jreissati Pancreatic Centre at Epworth for patients in high risk families who may benefit from screening, and patients with pre-cursor lesions such as cysts.
+You may consider a referral to the Jreissati Pancreatic Centre at Epworth for patients in high-risk families who may benefit from screening, and patients with pre-cursor lesions such as cysts.

-3D desktop model of the digestive tract
+3D pop-up card of the upper gastrointestinal tract

-GI for GPs symposium - October 2024
+GI for GPs symposium - October 2025

-Join us on Saturday, 5 October 2024 for a one-day event with leading specialists and researchers sharing current best practice across gastroenterology, upper GI surgery and oncology, including pancreatic cancer.
+Join us on Saturday, 25 October 2025 for a one-day event with leading specialists and researchers sharing current best practice across gastroenterology, upper GI surgery and oncology, including pancreatic cancer.

 Annual GI for GPs Symposium

-Watch a recording of the 2023 GI for GPs Symposium
+GI for GPs Symposium recording

-Access the 2023 GI for GPs Symposium recording.
+2023 GI for GPs Symposium - Password: GI2023

-check (RACGP)
+Check (RACGP)

-check is a continuing professional development (CPD) learning activity led by the Royal Australian College of General Practitioners (RACGP) and written and reviewed by expert clinicians and subject matter experts.
+Check is a continuing professional development (CPD) learning activity led by the Royal Australian College of General Practitioners (RACGP) and written and reviewed by expert clinicians and subject matter experts.
 Each unit comprises approximately five clinical cases with answers, followed by 10 multiple-choice questions, as well as references and resources.

-check aims to keep Australian GPs up to date with the most common and most important clinical conditions, providing up-to-date, relevant support to GPs in their clinical practice.
+Check aims to keep Australian GPs up to date with the most common and most important clinical conditions, providing up-to-date, relevant support to GPs in their clinical practice.

 The Jreissati Pancreatic Centre at Epworth led the February 2024 edition of check, which focused on the investigation and management of pancreatic cancer.